gohugoio/hugo/content/en/showcase/arolla-cocoon/index.md

 But they just launch a brand new offer (luxury tents with bed and fire oven), and we couldn't wait for the proper new website for having this promoted: we needed the website up and running within 24h!

-So we decided to quickly launch a dedicated [independent web site](https://www.cocoon-arolla.com) using all the powefull tools included with [gohugo.io](https://gohugo.io) and some things we already knew & used:
+So we decided to quickly launch a dedicated [independent web site](https://www.cocoon-arolla.com) using all the powerful tools included with [gohugo.io](https://gohugo.io) and some things we already knew & used:

 - Choose a spectacular landing theme in the rich [Hugo Themes](https://themes.gohugo.io/) collection : [Airspace Theme](https://themes.gohugo.io/airspace-hugo/) by Themefisher.
 - Replace the main images.